fbpx

 4. Maintain realistic expectations.

 5. Invite your child into your adult life where appropriate.
-Sharing about your feelings, friendships, work life, successes, and failures can all help your child understand their own feelings and life.
+Sharing about your feelings, friendships, work life, successes, and failures can all help your child understand their own feelings.

 6. Set a good example and be a lifelong learner.